-In consequence, if a licensee intended to export a CBD product then the export licence (see separate guidance) will require the product to be accurately labelled so that the customer can see what the product contains.
-In addition to describing the ingredients, the label or attached documentation will need to advise the consumer of any harmful substances detected in the product.
+In consequence, if a licensee intended to export a CBD product then the export licence will require the product to be accurately labelled so that the customer can see what the product contains.
+In addition to describing the ingredients, the label or attached documentation will need to advise the consumer of any harmful substances detected in the product (see 1.9 for testing and labelling requirements).